Kiffhost/exalted-scripture-understanding/Items/Mortal Weapons & Armour/Mortal Weapons/Chopping Sword.md

 aliases:
   - chopping swords
 ---
 This weapon is a sword with a chopping blade about three feet long.
 Some versions have a square or angled tip, while others sport a curve with a wicked back clip.
-Unlike the [[slashing sword]], chopping swords are designed not for fencing and agility, but for delivering solid blows that hack through armor and bone.
+Unlike the [[Slashing Sword]], chopping swords are designed not for fencing and agility, but for delivering solid blows that hack through armor and bone.